The Flowers of Romance (album): Recording

-Content

-The title of the album makes reference to The Flowers of Romance, an early punk band featuring both Keith Levene and Lydon's former bandmate Sid Vicious.
-"The Flowers of Romance" was also the title of an early Sex Pistols song.

-The cover photograph is of the band's videographer, Jeannette Lee.

-Music and lyrics
+Composition

 The album is largely centred on percussion, and Levene has described it as "probably [...] the least commercial record ever delivered to a [record] company."
 Similarly, the Trouser Press Record Guide states that "the music is so severe as to lend credence to a record executive's statement that The Flowers of Romance is one of the most uncommercial records ever made – at least within a 'pop' context."
 Simon Reynolds has described the album as highly experimental and preoccupied with moving beyond the defining standards of rock music, making it an influence on the post-rock movement.
 Occasional drummer Martin Atkins played on four songs, while Levene and Lydon handled percussion duties elsewhere.
 "Under the House", features both Levene and Atkins double drumming.
 The prominent, and heavily processed, drum sound was influenced by Peter Gabriel's third album, on which engineer Hugh Padgham had processed Phil Collins' drums.
 Collins, in turn, was so impressed with the sound on The Flowers of Romance that he hired the album's engineer, Nick Launay, to reproduce the sound for his own projects.
+PiL bassist Jah Wobble had left the group before The Flowers of Romance was recorded, and so Levene played bass on "Track 8" and "Banging the Door", the only two tracks on the album to feature the instrument.
+Lydon contributed Stroh violin and saxophone and, according to a Rolling Stone article about the album, simply banged on anything handy for percussion, including the face of a banjo on "Phenagen".